Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 So, if you’ve been looking for a plant to stash down that hallway or light up that north-facing room, I may have found one for you!

 As suggested this means that you can grow your fatsia japonica in a pot and keep it both indoors or outdoors depending on where you are located in the world.
-Having it in a pot will most likely mean that it won’t reach it’s optimum natural height of 4.8 meters.

 This guide shows you how you can plant your fatsia japonica in a pot and even takes you through some of the best options in the market.
 How great is that!